GeoZcx/A-Domain-Adaption-Neural-Network-for-Change-Detection-with-Heterogeneous-Optical-and-SAR-Remote-Sens/data/readme.md

 ## Introduction

-The dataset is available for scientific research.
-If you find the dataset helps in your research, please consider citing:
+A heterogeneous optical and SAR satellite image change detection dataset.
+The dataset is proposed in the following paper:

 > [A Domain Adaption Neural Network for Change Detection with Heterogeneous Optical and SAR Remote Sensing Images]